Workload Identity Federation: Secure Access for Non-Human Identities

 - Regular Audits: Continuously monitor and audit access logs to identify and address any anomalies.

 - Secure Configuration: Properly configure your Identity Provider (IdP) and cloud provider to prevent misconfiguration exploits.
+This includes:

 According to a recent study, organizations that implement the principle of least privilege experience 70% fewer security incidents.